Semrush Review — All the Pros and Cons

 Search intent data gives you more context about why people click on search results for a particular website — to research something, locate a specific page, sign up for something, buy something etc.

-Competing tools like Moz and Ahrefs are yet to provide this easy-to-access ‘search intent’ data — they require you to ‘infer’ search intent yourself.
+Many competing tools are yet to provide this easy-to-access ‘search intent’ data — they require you to ‘infer’ search intent yourself (Moz and SE Ranking being notable exceptions — both these tools give you good search intent data too).

 The only thing I feel is missing from Semrush’s domain overview is a ‘traffic cost’ figure, which lets you know how much it would cost each month to buy ads that generated an equivalent amount of traffic.